FREQUENTLY ASKED QUESTIONS

 Providing your child with appropriate skating equipment will help them improve their skating skills more quickly and will make their on-ice experience more enjoyable.

+Our club holds a used skate and clothing sale in early September and January every year where there will be a good selection of second hand skates.
+Check out the GSC Calendar to find the date and time of the skate sale.
 Are you wondering where to take your child’s skates for sharpening?
-We recommend ‘Final Pass’ at the Ray Friel Recreation Centre (our rink), ‘Lacroix Sports’ on St.Joseph Blvd and ‘Figure 8/Hockey One’ on Industrial Ave.
+We recommend the skate sharpening shop "Final Pass" at the Ray Friel Recreation Centre and "Figure 8/Hockey One" on Industrial Ave.
 These shops will provide you with a good recreational sharpening.

 What can we expect at skating lessons?